secureworks/dalton/README.rst

         restart: always

-To add a specification for Suricata 4.0.2 (if it exists) just change the SURI_VERSION arg value from '3.2.3' to '4.0.2'.
+To add a specification for Suricata 4.0.2 (if it exists) just change the ``SURI_VERSION`` arg value from '3.2.3' to '4.0.2'.
 This will cause that version of Suricata to be downloaded and built.
 The service name (e.g. 'agent-suricata-3.2.3') container name, and image name should also be updated to be unique.
-Multiple Agents with the same engine/version can be run by keeping the ``SURI_VERSION`` and image name the same but
+Multiple Agents with the same engine/version can be run by keeping the ``SURI_VERSION`` and image name the same but using different service and container names.

 Example Suricata 4.0.2 specification: